TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 _What do you want the outcome to be?_

-You want more users to open the app 4 or more times in a week.
+You want more users to open the app four or more times in a week.

 _What is the metric of failure or success?_

-At this time you have 50,000 monthly users and 10,000 use the app 4 days a week.
+At this time you have 50,000 monthly users and 10,000 use the app four days a week.
 You want to increase the current user’s rate of opening the app from 10,000 to 15,000.
-This translates to a 10% increase.
+This translates to a 10 percent increase.

 _How long are you going to run the test?_